 We eat pizza year-round, but in the summer we do like to switch it up a bit.
-We grill pizza, we make lighter veggie pizza, and we don’t stop at savory: these fruit pizza recipes are the perfect way to end any summer get-together (but by all means, take them through the fall and winter too).
+We grill pizza, we make produce-heavy veggie pizza, and we don’t stop at savory: These fruit pizza recipes are a perfect way showcase summer berries and peaches.

 The formula for dessert pizza is simple (and honestly, pretty much like the one for a regular pizza, though you do have more options when it comes to crust).

 Start with your base.
 Your options are varied, but here are some to try:

 - a basic sugar cookie dough (or really any cookie dough)

 - your favorite pie dough or tart crust (doubled or tripled if you want a larger pizza)

 - crescent roll dough

 Roll or stretch your dough into a round disc as large as you’d like your pizza (or make miniature ones—and if using rectangular puff pastry, feel free to leave it oblong), then transfer it to a parchment-lined baking sheet.
 Bake the crust as instructed by the recipe, or until golden brown.
 Remove it and let it cool.